-6. Wandering the streets of Old Town Annecy
+Wandering around the streets of Old Town Annecy

 Narrow streets overflowing with tourists and colorful old buildings gave the area a nice vibrant feel.
-We had time before visiting the castle, so we basically wandered around at leisure, soaking up the atmosphere and taking pictures –
+We had time before visiting the castle, so we basically wandered around aimlessly, soaking up the atmosphere and taking pictures –

 A short – but steep – walk from the old city gets you to the castle.

-There were two displays in the castle.
+There were two displays inside the castle.
 The first was a rather interesting exhibition about local nature and culture.
 Four floors of varied exhibits, from live lake fish in aquariums to local prehistoric relics.
-Almost all of it was in French with no version in English which was a bit of a disappointment as it seemed fairly interesting.
+Almost all of it was in French with no version in English which was a bit of a disappointment as it seemed very interesting.